Luis-gabriel-dev/project-with-html/README.md

-# Primeiro-projeto-html
+# First project using only html

-Projeto focado somente com o uso de html, sem css ou javascript
+Project focused only on the use of html, without css or javascript